About the project

 Fostered by global and local feminist movements, the international discourse on gender-based violence (GBV) has reached significant popularity since the first decade of the new millennium (Romito 2005).
 Notwithstanding the laudable visibility achieved, this mainstreaming has resulted in representations that have often confirmed, instead of questioning, gender stereotypes (Williamson, Mandolini 2017).

-In light of this situation, Italian and Lusophone activists and artists have produced a variety of responses that have challenged the simplistic portrayal of sexist abuse conveyed by mainstream journalistic discourse (Magalhães 2010; Forde 2016; Bettaglio, Mandolini, Ross 2018).
+In light of this situation, activists, artists and artivists have produced a variety of responses that have challenged the simplistic portrayal of sexist abuse conveyed by mainstream journalistic discourse.
 Among these, graphic novels on the topic have been published in recent years and feminist collectives have frequently used graphic narratives (GNs) – in particular, superhero comics – for their awareness-raising campaigns against GBV.

 In a global context where activists’ goals are mainly discursive (Jenkins et al. 2016) and where storytelling is a strategy commonly employed in feminist counter-discourse construction (Guaraldo 2013), an investigation on the use of GNs to portray sexist abuse is necessary in order to fully understand the potentials of GBV-related social movements practices.
 However, no systematic research on the topic of GNs against GBV has been carried out so far.